-The CLEAN site includes more than 700 ready-to-use resources that have been reviewed by educators and scientists for secondary and higher education settings.
-New materials include strategies for Managing Controversy in the Classroom, new themed STEM Flash e-Newsletters, and a series of webinars, which have been recorded for viewing at your convenience.
-In addition, guidance is given for creating your own NGSS-aligned units, utilizing CLEAN resources.
+The CLEAN site includes more than 850 ready-to-use resources that have been reviewed by educators and scientists for elementary, secondary and higher education settings.
+The revamped website features guidance for teaching about climate and energy, including Spanish-language versions, as well as a growing collection of themed STEM Flash e-Newsletters, and a series of webinars, which have been recorded for viewing at your convenience.
+In addition, guidance is given for culturally-relevant climate literacy teaching as well as for creating your own NGSS-aligned units, utilizing CLEAN resources.
 The resources are complimented by the CLEAN Network: a professionally diverse community of climate literacy stakeholders who engage through weekly teleconferences and an active email list.

-This year, Teaching Computation in the Sciences Using MATLAB community members peer reviewed the collection of more than 100 MATLAB based teaching activities.
+This year, Teaching Computation Using MATLAB community members continued the peer review of MATLAB based teaching activities.
 The strongest of these teaching activities are highlighted in an exemplary collection showcasing high quality teaching with MATLAB.
 Explore the exemplary collection and consider submitting your own MATLAB teaching activity for the next round of peer review.

 The Teach the Earth portal is an entry point for educators in the geosciences and related fields to find a broad array of teaching and learning resources.
 Consolidating thousands of resources from dozens of independent projects, this NAGT-managed hub provides Earth educators a "one-stop shop" where they can search multiple Earth Education websites for a specific course or activity or browse resources by topic, level, pedagogic strategy, and much more.